-If you have not received copies of the 2008-2009 OHSAA Athletic Eligibility Information Bulletin, entitled "Your Athletic Eligibility, which is written to explain the rules to coaches and student-athletes and their parents, please note that a sample has been enclosed with this mailing.
+If you have not received copies of the 2011-2012 OHSAA Athletic Eligibility Information Bulletin, entitled "Your Athletic Eligibility, which is written to explain the rules to coaches and student-athletes and their parents, please note that a copy can be obtained on the OHSAA website.
 See your school administrator for additional copies if these have not been distributed to your athletes.

-The OHSAA strongly encourages all coaches to conduct pre-season orientation meetings for studentathletes and their parents.
+The OHSAA mandates that all coaches conduct pre-season orientation meetings for student-athletes and their parents.
 These meetings afford the coach the opportunity to present information pertaining to school policy, athletic codes of conduct, OHSAA eligibility rules and details concerning the track and field program.
 The eligibility bulletins could be presented at this time.
-Please remember that when parents sign their consent for their son or daughter's participation in interscholastic athletics on the OHSAA consent form, they also are indicating that they have read and understood the OHSAA Eligibility."
+Please remember that when parents sign their consent for their son or daughter's participation in interscholastic athletics on the OHSAA consent form, they also are indicating that they have read and understood the OHSAA Eligibility Bulletin "Your Athletic Eligibility."